sqlfluff/sqlfluff/docs/source/realworld.rst

 `infrastructure as code`_.

-As *analytics* transitions from a profession of people doing one-offs, and moves to building stable and reuable pieces of analytics, more and more principles from software engineering are moving in the analytics space.
+As *analytics* transitions from a profession of people doing one-offs, and moves to building stable and reusable pieces of analytics, more and more principles from software engineering are moving in the analytics space.
 One of the best articulations of this is written in the `viewpoint section of the docs for the open-source tool dbt`_.
 Two of